Advocacy | Nonprofit Organizations | Religion | Legends

 Robert W. Woodruff Foundation

 Russ Hardin directs a broad range of charitable giving as president of the Robert W. Woodruff Foundation, Joseph B. Whitehead Foundation, Lettie Pate Evans Foundation, and Lettie Pate Whitehead Foundation.
-With combined assets of more than $13.08 billion at the end of 2019, the foundations primarily support organizations in metro Atlanta.
+The foundations primarily support organizations in metro Atlanta.
 They were created by Robert W. Woodruff, a philanthropist and former president of the Coca-Cola Co., and the family of Joseph B. Whitehead, one of the original Coca-Cola bottlers.